yurm04/CISC2350/assignments/assignment8/README.md

 # Assignment 8
-This week's assignment will be building on assignment 7 and incorporate the use of loops and functions
+This week's assignment will be building on assignment 7 and incorporate the use of loops and functions.
+You will need the same [Academic Progress](http://216.230.117.32/section10/section184/section193/index.html) chart from last week to complete the assignment.

 ## Part 1: Functions
 Using the logic you built last week for determining a student's classification, create a function that: